ActiveThis profile is actively maintained

 Share this page:

 The Oscislowo open-pit lignite mine is a proposed new mine located at the lignite deposit in eastern Greater Poland Voivodeship.
 The geological resources of Oscislowo deposit amount to over 41 million tonnes and will be used in the power stations Patnow I and II with total power output of over 1.7 GW.
-The main investor in the project is ZE PAK SA subsidiary PAK Kopalnia Wegla Brunatnego Konin SA, while the subsidiary securing the mining is PAK Gornictwo.
+The main investor in the project is ZE PAK SA subsidiary PAK Kopalnia Wegla Brunatnego Konin SA.

-ZE PAK’s open-pit mines and planned expansions are already causing widespread public protests, including from the Association Nasz Dom in Wielkopolska, Association Przyjezierze in Kujawsko-Pomorskie and the Coalition Development YES-Open-Pit Mines NO (DY-OPMN) members including its legal representation Foundation Development YES- Open-Pit Mines NO. Social pressure continues and may be decisive in completely shutting down the project.
+ZE PAK’s open-pit mines and planned expansions are already causing widespread public protests, including from the Association Nasz Dom in Wielkopolska, Association Eko-Przyjezierze in Kujawsko-Pomorskie and the Coalition Development YES-Open-Pit Mines NO (DY-OPMN) members including its legal representation Foundation Development YES- Open-Pit Mines NO, Foundation Greenpace Poland and Foundation Frank Bold.
+Social pressure continues and may be decisive in completely shutting down the project.

 What must happen

-All privately managed pension fund portfolio managers are advised to divest fully from ZE PAK by the end of 2017 joining Generali, Metlife and AEGON who have divested in the previous years, given that the company produces over 90% of its electricity from lignite and has no diversification plans.
-NN has already divested over 2 mln shares (4,41% of ZE PAK's shares) during 2016 as a consequence of a campaign push but it still remains one of the most involved funds.
-Given that ZE PAK hasn't presented any diversification strategy and furthers its reliance on lignite – the dirtiest of fossil fuels – NN and other pension funds should divest fully from the company by the end of 2017.
+All privately managed pension fund portfolio managers are advised to divest fully from ZE PAK by the end of 2018 joining Generali and Metlife who have divested in the previous years, given that the company produces over 90% of its electricity from lignite and has no diversification plans.
+Nationale Nederlanden (NN) has already divested over 2 mln shares (4,41% of ZE PAK's shares) during 2016 as a consequence of a campaign push but it still remains one of the most involved funds.
+Aviva is also called on to walk the talk and show that it is the climate champion it is presenting itself publicly to be.
+Given that ZE PAK hasn't presented any diversification strategy and furthers its reliance on lignite – the dirtiest of fossil fuels – NN, Aviva, PZU, AEGON, Axa, Allianz and other pension funds should divest fully the 23% of shares they jointly held in ZE PAK at the end of 2017 by end of 2018.
+Progress made will be checked in June 2018 when ZE PAK updates its sharholders list during the Annual General Shareholders Meeting.

 For construction of this mine project to go ahead, 223 hectares of fertile agricultural land in the Ślesin commune, 2 ha in the Skulsk commune and 100 ha in the Wilczyn commune would need to be destroyed.
 The currently proposed variant of the project would also require the destruction of 22 ha of a 5,500 year old burial mound of a pre-Slavic culture.
 Moreover, more than 560 people would need to be resettled and thirteen settlements and villages would have to be destroyed.
 Forty-seven water wells and 1,580 ha of land would disappear, with impacts extending to lakes, rivers and local agricultural production.
 In total more than 5,000 people would be impacted directly or indirectly by the Ościsłowo mine – as of the end of 2011, these three communes were inhibited by 25,500 people with 1,780 economic entities also registered in them.